Top Best Activities in Kisoro|Bwindi

 Enjoy the lake, either by motorboat or canoe, with a captain and guide, and experience the silence and beauty of Lake Mutanda and its surroundings.
 The tour can be booked for 1 or 2 hours.
 Our guide will also tell you a lot about the area, some background of the communities, the birds, the otters etc.

-To the Mountains and Beyond
+To The Misty Mountains and Beyond

 The Lost Tribe of the Forest Batwa Experience.